 Windex and Other Pests

-When compared to other household cleaners such as Pine-Sol or hairspray, Windex shares a similar immediate knockdown effect due to its chemical ingredients.
-However, none of these products are designed as pest control agents, and their efficacy can be inconsistent.
-For instance, hairspray may immobilize insects by coating their wings or exoskeleton, but it won’t necessarily kill them.
+When compared to other household cleaners such as Pine-Sol or even hairspray, Windex shares a similar immediate knockdown effect due to its chemical ingredients.
+Below is a breakdown of how each cleaner works against pests and their overall effectiveness:

 Scientific Evidence